Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/Documentation~/com.unity.build-report-inspector.md

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Manual/upm-ui-install.html).

-You can obtain a BuildReport object as the return value of the BuildPlayer API (https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html) when making a build, or by selecting a file containing BuildReport data.
-Unity's default build setup will write such a file to **Library/LastBuild.buildreport** (this may change in the future) when making a build.
+A recommended way is to install the package from github:

+Clone this [repository](git@github.com:Unity-Technologies/BuildReportInspector.git).
+Alternatively download it as a zip file and expand it to a location on your local hard drive.
+Typically it is best to use the "main" branch which has the latest recommended version.

+In the Unity Package Manager Window select "Add package from disk" and select the `package.json` file inside the `com.unity.build-report-inspector` folder in your copy of this project.

+Once the package is added the custom view will appear any time you use the Inspector to view a BuildReport file.

 This script adds a convenient menu shortcut (_Window/Open Last Build Report_), to copy that file to the **Assets** folder and select it, so you can inspect it using the Build Report Inspector.

-Once open in the inspector, you can chose what data to view using the popup menu at the top of the window.
-The Build Report Inspector can show the following data:

 ## Requirements

 This version of Build Report Inspector is compatible with the following versions of the Unity Editor:

-* 2018.1 and later (recommended)
+* 2021.3 and later.
+It may also be functional in 2019 and 2020 versions.

 ---

 <a name="UsingBuildReportInspector"></a>
 # Using Build Report Inspector

-In UnityEditor, select a BuildReport object created after a project build.

-You can obtain a BuildReport object as the return value of the BuildPlayer API (https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html) when making a build, or by selecting a file containing BuildReport data.
-Unity's default build setup will write such a file to **Library/LastBuild.buildreport** (this may change in the future) when making a build.
+Unity will write the BuildReport to `Library/LastBuild.buildreport` when making a build.
+This location is cannot be reached from the Project view, but the file can manually be copied somewhere inside the Assets folder to view it.

-This script adds a convenient menu shortcut (_Window/Open Last Build Report_), to copy that file to the **Assets** folder and select it, so you can inspect it using the Build Report Inspector.
+This package adds a menu item `Window/Open Last Build Report` which will take care of copying the last build report file to the Assets/BuildReports folder and select it so that it can be viewed in the Inspector.
+The file will be renamed to include a time stamp so that you can have multiple build reports in the same folder.

-Once open in the inspector, you can chose what data to view using the popup menu at the top of the window.
-The Build Report Inspector can show the following data:

-<a name="BuildSteps"></a>
+Note: By default the `Library/LastBuild.buildreport` file is in binary serialization format.
+But when copied into the Assets folder it will be converted to yaml text format (provided the Asset Serialization project setting is set to "Text").

+The Inspector Window includes have several tabs, which are described in the following sections:

 ### Build steps
 The different steps involved in making you build, how long they took, and what messages were printed during those steps (if any).

 <img src="images/BuildSteps.png" width="600">

-<a name="SourceAssets"></a>
+The equivalent information is exposed through the API by [BuildReport.steps](https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport-steps.html).

+Note: when [BuildOptions.DetailedBuildReport](https://docs.unity3d.com/ScriptReference/BuildOptions.DetailedBuildReport.html) is used then the build steps will include much more information.
+The amount of build step data generated by this flag is not appropriate for large builds, but can be useful when diagnosing issues with smaller player builds.

 ### Source assets
 A list of all assets which are used in the build, and how much they contribute to your build size

 ![SourceAssets](images/SourceAssets.png)

-<a name="OutputFiles"></a>
+For the API equivalent see [PackedAssets](https://docs.unity3d.com/6000.1/Documentation/ScriptReference/Build.Reporting.PackedAssets.html).

+Warning: This view aggregates information about every single object in the build.
+Currently this view is so slow that it is unusable for large builds (e.g. large numbers of Assets or prefabs with large GameObject hierarchies).

 ### Output files
 A list of all files written by the build

 ![OutputFiles](images/OutputFiles.png)

-<a name="Stripping"></a>
+For the API equivalent see [BuildReport.GetFiles](https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.GetFiles.html).

 ### Stripping
 For platforms which support engine code stripping, a list of all engine modules added to the build, and what caused them to be included in the build.

 ![Stripping](images/Stripping.png)

-<a name="ScenesUsingAssets"></a>
+For the API equivalent see [StrippingInfo](https://docs.unity3d.com/ScriptReference/Build.Reporting.StrippingInfo.html).

 ### Scenes using Assets
 [Available from Unity 2020.1.0a6]

+This tab is only populated when you use the [BuildOptions.DetailedBuildReport](https://docs.unity3d.com/ScriptReference/BuildOptions.DetailedBuildReport.html) build option when calling [BuildPipeline.BuildPlayer](https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html) in a custom build script.

-When BuildOptions.DetailedBuildReport is passed to [BuildPipeline.BuildPlayer](https://docs.unity3d.com/ScriptReference/BuildPipeline.BuildPlayer.html), a list describing which scenes are using each asset of the build, is provided in the BuildReport.
+This shows a list describing which scenes are using each asset of the build.

 <img src="images/ScenesUsingAssets.png" width="400">

-<a name="Mobile"></a>
+For the API equivalent see [ScenesUsingAssets](https://docs.unity3d.com/ScriptReference/Build.Reporting.ScenesUsingAssets.html).

 ### Mobile

-[Available from Unity 2019.3]
-The BuildReport API is not very good at reporting data from mobile builds.
-For this reason, starting at Unity 2019.3, mobile appendix was added to the BuildReportInspector.
-The mobile appendix expands the BuildReportInspector UI by adding mobile-specific entries, such as architectures inside the build, app store download sizes and the list of files inside the application bundle (.apk, .obb, .aab for Android and .ipa for iOS/tvOS).
+The mobile appendix was introduced, starting with Unity 2019.3, to report additional data for mobile builds.
+When present the BuildReportInspector UI includes additional mobile-specific entries, such as architectures inside the build, App Store download sizes and the list of files inside the application bundle (.apk, .obb, .aab for Android and .ipa for iOS/tvOS).

 <img src="images/MobileAppendix.png" width="400">

-<a name="Android"></a>
 #### Android
 The mobile appendix is generated automatically for Android builds, right after Unity exports the application bundle.

-<a name="iOS/tvOS"></a>
-#### iOS/tvOS
+#### iOS
 Because Unity does not export .ipa bundles directly, they need to be generated manually by the user.
-When an iOS/tvOS build report is opened in Unity, the BuildReportInspector UI will display a prompt to open an .ipa bundle for more detailed information about the build, as shown in the image below.
+When an iOS build report is opened in Unity, the BuildReportInspector UI will display a prompt to open an .ipa bundle for more detailed information about the build, as shown in the image below.

 <img src="images/MobileiOSPrompt.png" width="400">